Looking to buy?

 We hold auctions four times per year; once every three months.

-The Auction will run for 10 days, starting at 12:00hrs on a Friday and concluding at 18:00hrs on a Sunday.
+The Auction will run for 7 days, starting at 12:00hrs on a Tuesday and concluding at 20:00hrs on the following Tuesday.
 Bidding is only accepted whilst the auction is running and must be submitted via the online platform.

-All of the lots will have estimated prices for guidance, and some of them may have a reserve price at the discretion of the private owner.
+All of the lots will have estimated prices for guidance, and minimum reserve prices at the discretion of the private owner.

 For further information, please visit www.casktrade.com and www.gov.uk/guidance/customs-warehousing.
 Alternatively, please feel free to talk to one of our team on 0203 746 3030.